drawwithcode/2019-group-08-1/README.md

 The wall is designed to be the most concrete object of the game, in contrast with the users, whose cursors have a firefly-like appearance, underlining the difference of the hard nature of the wall and the emotional bondings between people.
 <p align="center"><img src="https://github.com/drawwithcode/2019-group-08-1/blob/master/public/assets/tutorial2.gif"</p>

  The palette reminds of a nocturnal city landscape, with dark and cold colors for the wall, which would also make the lights of the cursors brighter.
-For the same reasons, we chose light and bright colors for the texts.
+For the same reasons, we chose light and bright colors for the texts, making them more visibles.
 <p><img src="https://github.com/drawwithcode/2019-group-08-1/blob/master/images/fullpalette.png"</p>

+ Lastly, we chose Roboto as our font.
+Since our experience is meant to be a Google doodle game, we used Google official type.

 ## Sounds